-The bill, H.B.
-No. 3862, aims to prohibit children under the age of 18 from using social media platforms in Texas.
-It amends Section 120.002(b) of the Business & Commerce Code to specify that certain regulations apply only to social media platforms with over 50 million active users in the U.S. The bill introduces a new Subchapter C-1, which defines key terms such as "account holder" and "child," and establishes that children are not allowed to use social media platforms.
-It mandates that social media companies must verify the age of account holders using government-issued identification and prohibits them from retaining personal information collected for age verification.
+H.B.
+No. 3862 aims to prohibit children under the age of 18 from using social media platforms in Texas.
+The bill introduces a new subchapter to the Business & Commerce Code, which defines key terms such as "account holder" and "child," and establishes that social media platforms must verify the age of users before allowing them to create accounts.
+It mandates that these platforms must use government-issued identification for age verification and prohibits the retention of personal information collected during this process.
+Violations of these provisions are classified as deceptive trade practices.

-Additionally, the bill requires manufacturers of electronic devices to implement software that enables an electronic device marker and filter to prevent minors from accessing explicit material and sharing their location.
-It also includes provisions for schools to block access to social media and explicit content on their networks and prohibits the use of smart devices during instructional time.
-The new regulations will take effect on September 1, 2025, with specific requirements for compliance by January 1, 2026.
+Additionally, the bill requires manufacturers of electronic devices to implement software that enables age markers and filters to prevent minors from accessing explicit content and sharing their location.
+Schools are also mandated to block access to social media and explicit materials on their networks and to prohibit the use of smart devices during school hours.
+The provisions of this act will take effect on September 1, 2025, with specific requirements for compliance by January 1, 2026.

 Statutes affected: Introduced: Commerce Code 120.002, Education Code 32.104 (Education Code 32, Commerce Code 120)